Your Top 14 Questions About Writing to the Child You Sponsor, Answered

 Reading letters

-While not every child receives a message with each collection, there is still great celebration.
+While not every child receives a message with each collection, there's still great celebration.
 Esinam, the project director of Dove, explains:

-“When children get letters, the whole community hears about it and rejoices.
-Dove is a very small town that is not known to even some of her surrounding towns.
-So, for someone abroad to think about a child in Dove and write to that child, it is a very big thing for them.
+“When children get letters, the whole community rejoices.
+Dove is a very small town, which is even unknown to some of the bigger surrounding towns.
+For someone from overseas to be thinking about a child in Dove and to write to that child; it's a very big thing.

 “We thank the sponsors for their support and the gifts they send to these children.
-It is a life-changing opportunity.”
+It's a life-changing opportunity.”

 The child you sponsor will write to you twice a year, even if you don’t write back.
 We refer to these as scheduled messages.